jamescasipong/jamescasipong/README.md

 # Hi there, I'm James Casipong 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a knack for problem-solving and a love for learning new technologies.
-Today, I will start uploading some of my works that I have made in the past years which will be found here.
+I'm a passionate web developer.
+Today, I will start working on my GitHub and upload some of my works that I have made in the past years which will be found here.

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=jamescasipong&label=Profile%20views&color=0e75b6&style=flat" alt="comethalley" /> </p>